tomschuetz/recipes/pol_smabol.md

 Sauté until onions turn golden brown.
 Add the coconut mixture and give it a good mix.

 Sauté the sambol until the coconut turns slightly dry (around 2-3 minutes).

+Deglaze the pan with lime juice, and mix it to incorporate.
+At least one whole lime, and scrape the pan.

 Allow to cool completely before jarring for refrigerator.